Catherine Burks-Brooks: Early life

-Burks currently resides in a suburb outside of Birmingham, Alabama.
-She volunteers her time by speaking to groups about her involvement in the Freedom Rides.

 Involvement in the Civil Rights Movement

 Burks participated in multiple Freedom Rides including a Freedom Ride from Nashville, Tennessee to Montgomery, Alabama from May 17–21, 1961.

-She heard about the Freedom Rides from a man named John Lewis.
+Burks heard about the Freedom Rides from a man named John Lewis.
 She began to participate in demonstrations he led.
 In an interview, she states "We had been demonstrating, we had been to jail several times as a matter of fact.
 I've also been in jail here in Birmingham before the Freedom Ride".

-On the second day of the freedom ride, May 18, Burks recalls bantering with a segregationist and Birmingham Public Safety Commissioner, Bull Connor as he drove Nashville freedom riders back to the Tennessee state line from jail.
+On the second day of the Freedom Ride, May 18, Burks recalled bantering with a segregationist and Birmingham Public Safety Commissioner, Bull Connor as he drove Nashville freedom riders back to the Tennessee state line from jail.

 Two days later Burks was caught in the middle of a riot at the Montgomery Greyhound Bus Station.
 In the film Freedom Riders, Burks clearly recalled an assault on fellow Freedom Rider, Jim Zwerg.

-She later witnessed a siege of the First Baptist Church by angry segregationists on the following day.
+Burks later witnessed a siege of the First Baptist Church by angry segregationists on the following day.

 Later in August 1961, she married Freedom Rider Paul Brooks.
-They later participated in the Mississippi voter registration movement, and co-edited the Mississippi Free Press in 1962–1963.
+They later participated in the Mississippi voter registration movement, and co-edited the Mississippi Free Press from 1962 to 1963.